For Asbury Park, the comeback started on Cookman Avenue

 He was busy overseeing the renovation of a building on Mattison Avenue on a recent afternoon.

-Russo and a partner are leasing the space from Fasano, turning it into a gelato café with specialty coffees and food, he said.
+Russo and a partner are leasing the space from Fasano and turning it into a gelato café with specialty coffees and food, he said.

-Russo has lived in town about four years he said, moving here from Staten Island to be near a then-girlfriend, and liked it enough to stay.
+Russo said he has lived in Asbury Park about four years, moving here from Staten Island, New York, to be near a then-girlfriend, and liked it enough to stay.

 “God’s not making any more beachfront property,” Russo said of why so many people have invested in Asbury Park.